RediSearch/redisearch-getting-started/docs/004-query-data.md

 When creating the index, using  the `idx:movie ON hash PREFIX 1 "movie:"` parameter you are asking the indexing engine to look at all existing keys and index them.

-Also any new information that match this pattern/type, will be indexed.
+Also new information that match this pattern/type, will be indexed.

-Let's count the number of movie and then add a new one, and count again:
+Let's count the number of movies, add a new one, and count again:

 ```
 > FT.SEARCH idx:movie "*" LIMIT 0 0

 1) (integer) 4

 > HSET movie:11033 title "Tomorrow Never Dies" plot "James Bond sets out to stop a media mogul's plan to induce war between China and the U.K in order to obtain exclusive global media coverage." release_year 1997 genre "Action" rating 6.5 votes 177732 imdb_id tt0120347

 > FT.SEARCH idx:movie "*" LIMIT 0 0

 1) (integer) 5

 ```

 The new movie has been indexed.
 You can also search on any of the indexed fields:

 ```
 > FT.SEARCH idx:movie "never" RETURN 2 title release_year